-What’s New This Month!
+What’s New This Term!

-Now that we’re all moved into our new space, it allows us to start working in depth with several of our new technologies.
-One of the most notable, and quite frankly largest additions to our tech roster is the Whisper Room, an official sound isolation booth perfect for any form of audio recording!
+Now that we’re all moved into our new space, it allows us to start working in-depth with several of our new technologies.
+One of the most notable and quite frankly largest additions to our tech roster is the Whisper Room, an official sound isolation booth perfect for any form of audio recording!
 Coated wall to wall in sound dampening foam, it couples excellent with our audio tech to produce smooth and clear vocals free of any disruptive background noise.

-These coupled technologies are both dynamic and condenser microphones for a variance of sound quality and gives room for students to dabble and experiment.
+These coupled technologies are both dynamic and condenser microphones for a variance of sound quality and provide room for students to dabble and experiment.
 Each mic is directly connected to an audio interface which is connected to the computer workstation adjacent to the booth, loaded with several audio editing software to balance both vocals and instruments.
 The booth itself is also hooked up with a remote LED light to illuminate the room for viewing music sheets or scripts with clarity.
 The computing station also comes with its own mic for two way communication between station and booth to make recording a breeze.

 Located in our audio lab, the booth is open for all to use, so feel free to stop in and give it a try, no matter your musical inclination!